ch4og/nixos-config/README.md

 Long term:

 - [ ] Setup Pi-hole on NixOS on RPi
-- [ ] Switch all servers from Debian to NixOS
+- [-] Switch all servers from Debian to NixOS (not possible for every server rn)